JeffLoboz/LearnCplusplus/README.md

 # About C++ Programming
 - Developed by Bjarne Stroustrup in 1979
-- Statically-typed, multi-paradigm, general purpose middle-level programming language.
+- Statically-typed, multi-paradigm, general purpose middle-level programming language based on C.
 - Many operating systems, system drivers, browsers, and games use C++ as core language.

 # Features of C++ Programming